tfortamal/Conveyor-Belt-Material-Classification-YOLOv8/README.md

-### ⚠️ This is just a demonstration Data set is The conveyor belt J1C1
+### ⚠️ This is just a demonstration of YOLOv8 implementation to solve real-life problems.
+The data set is for private use only.
+However, all the source code is available.
+In my example the name of the conveyor belt J1C1

 # J1C1 Material Dataset Description: